 Thomas: Some of our listeners and readers already use Hindenburg for their podcast.
 How is Hindenburg Narrator different from the standard version of Hindenburg?

-Jonathan: The main distinction of Narrator is that you can open the text of your book directly into the recording software.
-Your Word doc or Epub displays on the screen and syncs with your voice as you record.
+Jonathan: Narrator can open the text of your book directly into the recording software.
+The text of your Word doc or Epub file displays on the screen and syncs with your voice as you record.

-In order to upload an audiobook to Audible, you first have to publish it through ACX, or Audiobook Creation eXchange.
-ACX has a detailed list of specifications that your audiobook must meet—technical things like audio quality and formatting must meet their requirements, and Narrator makes sure your audiobook is consistent and meets these ACX requirements.
+To upload an audiobook to Audible, you first have to publish it through ACX, or Audiobook Creation eXchange.
+ACX has a detailed list of technical specifications your audiobook must meet.
+Your audio quality and formatting must meet their requirements, and Narrator makes sure it does.

-Thomas: When I recorded my last audio book, I was intimidated by ACX’s stringent audio guidelines.
-So I hired an audio engineer to do the mastering and get all the noise levels set correctly.
-In Narrator, the fact that there’s an “ACX check box” is a game changer.
-It allows mere mortals to easily record audiobooks.
-As an author, all you need to focus on is the performance and editing and leave the audio engineering to Narrator.
+Thomas: When I recorded my last audiobook, I was so intimidated by ACX’s stringent audio guidelines that I hired an audio engineer to do the mastering and set all the noise levels.
+The fact that Narrator has an “ACX check box” is a game changer.
+It allows mere mortals to record audiobooks.
+It allows authors to focus on the performance and editing and leave the audio engineering to Narrator.

 What is the process of creating an audiobook in Hindenburg Narrator?

-Thomas: Jonathan, walk us through the process of creating an audiobook in Hindenburg Narrator.
-Once I have my completed, edited book manuscript, how do I turn my text file into an audiobook that could be purchased on Audible?
+Thomas: Once I have completed and edited my book manuscript, how do I turn my text file into an audiobook that could be purchased on Audible?

 - First, click “open,” just like you would open a Hindenburg session.